 Yes, only on July 3rd and 4th, unless under a commercial permit.

 Explosive permits for use and storage are available from the Bureau of Fire Prevention (402-441-7791).
 Please allow one week for the permit to be issued.

 Does the City Allow the Open Burning (Without a Permit) or Yard Waste/Debris?

 An open burning permit can be obtained through the Lincoln/Lancaster County Health Department (LLCH) (402-441-8000).
 These permits are approved by the LLCHD and the fire chief.
 Please allow one week for the permit to be issued.

 No. The fire department does not fill pools nor does it loan fire hose.
 The City does not know of any area vendors who rent fire hose.
 Should homeowners have access to 2 1/2" hose, residents may contact Lincoln Water System (402-441-7571) regarding information on renting a fire hydrant meter and costs.
 Please note, the Water Departmetns suggestion that, while it may take longer, it is more economical to use a garden hose and the home's outside water outlet.

-Doe the Fire Department Do Blood Pressure Checks?
+Does the Fire Department Do Blood Pressure Checks?

 Yes.
 Citizens may walk-in and have their blood pressure checked by a firefighter Emergency Medical Technician (EMT) or firefighter paramedic on duty at any fire station.

-Reporting Fire Hydrant Problems?
+Fire Hydrant Questions?

-When you notice a problem with a fire hydrant such as leaking, damage, or you know it to be non-operational, please contact the Water Department (402-441-7571) with the address or cross streets (ie, 55th & Leighton) of the fire hydrant.
+When you notice a problem with a fire hydrant such as leaking, damage, needs paint, or you know it to be non-operational, please contact the Water Department (402-441-7571) with the address or cross streets (ie, 55th & Leighton) of the fire hydrant.